anthonylangsworth/OrderBot/doc/CommandReference.md

 Stop auditing.

 The bot writes a short description of this to any previous audit log.
+This command is audited.

 ### /bgs-order-bot audit-channel get